 Undertaker's fracture is seen at the level of cervical vertebra:

-A 50-year-old male presents with chronic low back pain that has failed physical therapy and conservative measures.
+A 50-year-old male presents with chronic low back pain and has failed 6 weeks of basic conservative management, including rest, NSAIDs, and physical therapy.
 MRI shows disc herniation at L5-S1 with radiculopathy.
-What is the next step in management?
+There are no features of cauda equina syndrome or progressive neurological deficits.
+What is the next best step in management?

 Which of the following is not a typical symptom of a lumbar disc herniation?